timmy-lee/yelp-clone/blueprint.md

 *Category?*

-Restaurants in the detail view should have (in addition to above):
+Businesses in the detail view should have (in addition to above):
 * hours